santolucito/santolucito.github.io/COMS1002/1/index.md

 ### What to hand in?

-A link to a video recording of your processing sketch, as well as your program code in a .zip folder.
+- Your program code in a .zip folder.
 Be sure to include any .png images (or similar) in your submission or we will not be able to run your code.
-If you artistic endeavor goes beyond the sketch itself (e.g. making a stencil template for street art, credit to @Davy), be sure to document the full life-cycle of your artistic product.
+- Leave a comment on your courseworks submission with a link to the public posted video recording of your processing sketch.
+The description field of the video should contain a short (at least 2 paragraphs, more if you like) write-up of the process you took in your work.
+You can think of this as an artist's statement.
+If your artistic endeavor goes beyond the sketch itself (e.g. making a stencil template for street art, credit to @Davy), be sure to document (in the video, or in the video description) the full life-cycle of your artistic product (e.g. the stencil in action).

 ### How am I graded?